 an older version

 of the page on tiger bells in China from this report is copied

-a positive reaction?
 This is the first sign of interest in the subject from China.

 Unfortunately the link does not work anymore.

-article by Lancini Jen-Hao Cheng on
+interesting article by Lancini Jen-Hao Cheng on

 of Taiwan suggests that tiger bells were made locally.

 the book Shamanism in Siberia by M.C.
 Czaplicka

-several paragraphs from the chapter The accessories of the shaman
+paragraphs from the chapter The accessories of the shaman

 concerning the role of jingle bells are quoted.